rmtheis/mummergpu/README.md

 #mummergpu
 * * *

 This project contains a fork of [MUMmerGPU-2.0](http://sourceforge.net/apps/mediawiki/mummergpu/index.php?title=MUMmerGPU) that compiles out of the box.

-I've made several small changes to the existing MUMmerGPU code to get it to build, fixing the following messages:
+MUMMerGPU-2.0 is an excellent open source GPU-based pairwise sequence alignment program.
+It was last updated in 2010.
+Currently, compilation errors prevent the MUMmerGPU-2.0 source code distribution from being immediately compiled and run on 64-bit Linux systems using current C++ compilers.

+This project contains a slightly modified copy of MUMMerGPU-2.0 that compiles correctly using g++ without requiring further changes to the source code.

+This project avoids the following messages:

 * `mummergpu.cu(468): error: argument of type "unsigned int *" is incompatible with parameter of type "size_t *"`
 * `mummergpu_gold.cpp:(.text+0x0): multiple definition of 'getRef(int, char*)'`